 Psychiatry is a branch of medicine that attempts to systematise human distress in clusters of commonly observable and reportable phenomena.
 In other words, psychiatric diagnoses are based on interpretions of an individual’s speech and behaviour as measured against prevailing social norms.
 As a branch of medicine naturally psychiatry uses the illness model to formulate these diagnoses, based on these interpretations and descriptions of behaviours and speech.
-As such it uses a paradigm of understanding that oriniates with physical ailments – with discreet signs, symptoms, pathology, progression, differential diagnosis and treatment – to categorise behaviours, sometimes alluding to underlying neurochemical and psychological ’causes’ of such behaviours without evidence in support of such allusions.
+As such it uses a paradigm of understanding founded upon ways of conceptualising physical ailments – with discreet signs, symptoms, pathology, progression, differential diagnosis and treatment.
+This adopted paradigm then categorises behaviours, sometimes alluding to underlying neurochemical and psychological ’causes’ of such behaviours without evidence in support of such allusions.

 Unfortunately, emotional and mental distress and disturbance in human beings are not amenable to the same framework of understanding used in clinical medicine to treat physical ailments.
 This is because ‘mental illness’ is not characterised by the degree of predictability of outcome, progression or causation as physical illness.
-Nor has it been shown to have any organic basis in biophysiology or neurochemistry as one would expect with our conventional understanding of ‘illness’.
-This has not prevented psychiatry, clinical psychology, medicine, CBT and a range of therapies that have aligned themselves with psychiatric diagnoses from adopting the psychiatric diagnostic viewpoint, assessment and labelling process, all of which are socially normative in their approach.
+Nor has it been shown to have any organic basis in biophysiology or neurochemistry as one would expect with our conventional understanding of ‘illness’ in the physical sense.
+This has not prevented psychiatry, clinical psychology, medicine, CBT and a range of therapies that have aligned themselves with psychiatric diagnoses from adopting (and thus legitimising) the psychiatric diagnostic viewpoint, assessment and labelling process, all of which are socially normative in their approach.
 The fact that social mores and customs change and vary both over time and across cultures is one criticism of the normative function of professions which use psychiatric diagnoses to understand, label and control individual citizens.
-And there is a clear history of previous diagnoses that have become defunct due to changes in these social norms: homosexuality, being one of several.
+And there is a clear history of previous diagnoses that have become defunct due to changes in these social norms: homosexuality, being one of several that may have once been considered an ‘illness’ but is no longer.
 Conversely, the number of new psychiatric diagnostic labels has increased exponentially over the decades.

 NOTE: If you are about to commence psychotropic medication for any form of mental distress, please carefully read the information that accompanies such drugs.
 Anti-depressants, for example, can cause an increase in suicidal thoughts in the first few weeks or months of taking them.
 Many others cause other significant negative side-effects.
 Some older pharmaceuticals originally prescribed for mental distress have been repurposed by drug companies for other things e.g. for sleep, pain relief etc. It is always wise to educate yourself on the benefits and risks before taking such medications.